zamfi/cca-programming-electronics-spring-2018/hw/week4.md

 This homework has three parts; first, extend the oscillator keyboard we looked at in class.
 Second, share your solutions with someone else from class and ask them to to provide feedback on your work.
 Third, watch two tutorials by Daniel Shiffman about objects and arrays.

+Save all your homework exercises in a `hw4` repository in your [GitHub account](http://github.com/zamfi/github-guide), using the filenames given below before each assignment.

 #### The Visual Musical Instrument mini-project

 This week and next, you'll work on creating a visual musical instrument.
 Some of this work will be assigned, but most will come from you.